livingtongues/living-dictionaries/README.md

 - Install the recommended VSCode extensions.
 - This monorepo uses [pnpm](https://pnpm.io/).
 Install globaly using `npm install -g pnpm` if you don't have it yet.
 Then install dependencies with `pnpm i` and run `pnpm site` or `pnpm components` depending on which you are working on.
 Each command will start up a Vite dev server which will give you a link to open on localhost.
 Changes will hot reload almost instantly (consider using auto-save if you want to). ~~Run `pnpm dev` to run both at the same time.~~

-Note that you will need to ask for our dev Mapbox and Firebase API keys or bring your own by adding `VITE_mapboxAccessToken=...` and
+Note that you will need to ask for our dev Mapbox and Firebase API keys or bring your own by adding `PUBLIC_mapboxAccessToken=...` and
-`VITE_FIREBASE_CONFIG=...` to a `.env.local` file on the root level.
+`PUBLIC_FIREBASE_CONFIG=...` to a `.env.local` file on the root level.

 \*_Note that on localhost you will not see the live (prod) site's data, but rather the data from the dev database, which allows us to develop and make changes freely without worrying about deleting or corrupting important data._